-It takes about 18 months to complete the 11-course curriculum.
+It takes about 20 months to complete the 11-course curriculum.
 To accommodate working professionals and out-of-town students, most courses meet on AU's northwest DC campus for two three-day weekends a month apart.
-The coursework addresses foundations and skills essential to 21st century OD practice and ends with a series of fieldwork activities.
-Beyond the residential "launch" of the cohort learning community, there are two residential sessions for intensive learning: use of self in professional practice and international OD fieldwork.
+The coursework addresses foundations and skills essential to 21st century OD practice and ends with a series of real-world consultative experiences.
+Beyond the residential "Becoming A Learning Community" retreat at the beginning of the program, there are two residential sessions for intensive learning: Use of Self in Professional Practice and International OD Consultation.

-Unique Curriculum Strengths: An AU MSOD offers a rigorous theoretical and practical course of study for students from all sectors: corporate, nonprofit, and government.
+Unique Curriculum Strengths: An AU MSOD offers a rigorous theoretical and practical course of study for students from all industrial sectors: corporate, nonprofit, social, entrepreneurial, and government.
 The program uniquely focuses on:

 - The importance of the practitioner's own presence or use of self in professional work